Primate Ecology & Molecular Anthropology (PEMA) Lab

 Taï Chimpanzee Project (TCP)

 Since 2015, Vicky Oelze is collaborating with TCP on the stable isotope ecology of the Taï chimpanzees and Taï forest.
-Our main interest is the relationship between meat eating behavior in the Taï chimpanzees and the stable isotope ratios of hair.
-In another project we investigate the stratification in plant stable isotope ratios within the forest canopy.
-The Taï Chimpanzee Project is located in Côte d’Ivoire, West Africa, and has been established over thirty years ago by Christophe and Hedwige Boesch.
+Our main interest is the relationship between meat eating behavior in the Taï chimpanzees and the stable isotope ratios (C, N, Zn) of hair and skeletal tissues (enamel, bone), but also the exploration of novel stable isotope systems such as Fe and Cu.
+The Taï Chimpanzee Project is located in Côte d’Ivoire, West Africa, and has been established about 40 years ago by Christophe and Hedwige Boesch.
 Today the project is co-directed by Roman Wittig and Catherine Crockford and is following three habituated neighboring communities of chimpanzees.

 LuiKotale Bonobo Project